yaqwsx/bcthesis/symdivine.md

     \divine and in the control-explicit data-symbolic  approach of \symdivine on
     \llvm program example.
-From \texttt{init} state \divine explores states for every possible value of \texttt{a} ($2^{32}$ values), hence exponentially expands state space.
+From \texttt{init} state \divine explores states for every possible value of \texttt{a} ($2^{32}$ values), hence exponentially expands the state space.
 In contrast \symdivine approach of symbolic representation generates only two different states.
 One where the condition on branching ($a \geq 65535$) is satisfied and the other one where the condition is violated. }